-Study visas in Ireland permit students to live and work in the country while they complete the course, and they can work part time upto a maximum of 20 hours a week.
+Study visas in Ireland permit students to live and work in the country while they complete the course, and they can work part time upto a maximum of 20 hours a week, or upto 40 hours a week during vacation time.
 Foreign nationals studying in the country can undertake a limited amount of work in order to help support themselves and dependents if any.
 Such visas are issued as either a "C visa" for those applicants whose courses will last less than three months, or "D visas" for those who wish to study in Ireland for longer than three months.
 A Graduate Programme will in some circumstance enable students to switch to an Irish work visa.

 To be eligible for a student visa, the following criteria must be met: